THE ANTILLEAN ISLANDS IN WORLD WAR 2

 Also the names of the Schutters and Merchant Seamen are mentioned here, so that their contribution to our freedom is not forgotten.

 Every year on 4 May, we honour all victims of World War 2 on Aruba, Bonaire, Curaçao, Saba, St. Eustatius and St. Martin, as has become our tradition since 1945.
 But 1957 was a special year, because on all the islands WW2 monuments were unveiled.
 The names of the warvictims were engraved on the monuments.

 When the war monument in Willemstad was presented to the population, His Excellency Dr. E. Jonckheer, the first Prime Minister of the Netherlands Antilles, spoke these words about the ones we lost:

 “For we all realise that so many were charged by the ideal of saving their fellow men for the destruction of civilisation.
 Civilisation of countries overseas, our civilisation and your civilisation, they exist and flourish because of our victory in a war in which they had such a great part.
 The monument that has just been unveiled has been erected on Curaçao, part of the Netherlands Antilles, quietly reflected in the waters of the Waaigat.
 Every year we will gather here, but we can not restrict ourselves to the victims of Curaçao alone.
 My thoughts go out to all our victims in the Netherlands Antilles, who fell during WW2, to our victims in the Kingdom of the Netherlands and to the victims of other nations, who fought this war shoulder to shoulder with us.
 Every year we will remember those who fell as soldiers, as sailors or as civilians in other circumstances.
 We spend only a few moments here, but their deeds will last eternally, as they are immortal”

-THE BOOK page provides information on the book about the islands during WW2.
+- THE BOOK page provides information on the book about the history of the Antillean islands during WW2.